achepukov/react-axios-connect/README.md

 # Axios Connect - HOC for react component to use axios

-Simple [HOC](https://reactjs.org/docs/higher-order-components.html) which provides axios items as a props.
+Simple [HOC](https://reactjs.org/docs/higher-order-components.html) which provides nice axios features as props.

 ## Install